aleksa000777/react-mic/README.md

 ## Features

 - Record audio from microphone
-- Display sound wave as voice is being recorded
+- Display sound wave as voice is being recorded // TODO
 - Save audio as BLOB

 ## Usage